 - Everybody’s hair is different.
 Depending on its texture, your hair may be straight, wavy, curly, or kinky; thick or thin; fine or coarse.
 These are determined by genetics, which influences follicle shape.
 For instance, oval-shaped follicles make hair grow curly while round follicles groom straight hair.

 - Like skin, hair comes in various colors as determined by the same pigment called melanin.
 The more melanin in your hair, the darker it will be.
-As you grow older, your hair has less and less melanin which is why it fades color and may appear gray.
+As you grow older, your hair has less and less melanin, which is why it fades color and may appear gray.

 Hair growth cycle

 - Anagen.
 During this phase, cells inside the root start dividing like crazy.
-A new hair is formed that pushes out old hair that stopped growing or no longer in the anagen phase.
+A new hair is formed that pushes out old hair that stopped growing or that is no longer in the anagen phase.
 During this phase, the hair grows about 1 cm every 28 days.
 Scalp hair stays in this active form of growth for two to six years, but the hair on the arms, legs, eyelashes, and eyebrows have a very short active growth phase of about 30 to 45 days.
 This is why they are so much shorter than scalp hair.
-Further, different people, thanks mostly to their genetics, have differing lengths of the anagen period for a given body part compared to other people.
+Furthermore, different people, thanks mostly to their genetics, have differing lengths of the anagen period for a given body part compared to other people.
 For the hair on your head, the average length of the anagen phase is about 2-7 years.

 - Catagen.
 About 3% of all the hair on your body this very instant is in this phase.
-It lasts two to three weeks and during this time growth stops.
+It lasts two to three weeks and during this time, growth stops.
 During this phase, the hair follicle will actually shrink to 1/6 of its original length.

 - Telogen.
 About 6 to 8 percent of all your hair is in this phase — the resting phase.
 Pulling out a hair in this phase will reveal a solid, hard, dry, white material at the root.
 On a day-to-day basis, one can expect to shed between 100 to 150 pieces of hair.
 This is a normal result of the hair growth cycle.
 When you shed hair, it’s actually a sign of a healthy scalp.
 It’s when the hair loss is excessive that you should feel worried and contact a doctor.